 - Coordination and balance

 Brain scans.
-Frontal lobe seizures can be caused by tumors, abnormal blood vessels or injuries.
-Brain imaging, usually an MRI, may reveal the source.
-An MRI uses radio waves and a powerful magnetic field to produce very detailed images of soft tissues such as the brain.
+Brain imaging, usually MRI, might reveal the source of frontal lobe seizures.
+An MRI scan uses radio waves and a powerful magnetic field to produce detailed images of soft tissues, which make up the brain.

-To undergo an MRI scan, you must lie on a narrow pallet that slides into a long tube.
-The test often takes about an hour to complete.
-Some people may feel claustrophobic inside MRI machines, although the test itself is painless.
+An MRI scan involves lying on a narrow pallet that slides into a long tube.
+The test often takes about an hour.
+Some people feel claustrophobic inside MRI machines, although the test itself is painless.

 - Video EEG.
-Video EEG is usually performed during an overnight stay at a hospital's sleep clinic.
+Video EEG is usually performed during an overnight stay at a sleep clinic.
 Both a video camera and an EEG monitor run all night.
-Doctors can then match what physically occurs when you have a seizure with what appears on the EEG at the same time.
+Doctors can then match what physically occurs when you have a seizure with what appears on the EEG during the seizure.

-If your seizures can't be controlled adequately with medications, your doctor may recommend surgery.
-In general, surgery for seizures that aren't well-controlled by medication may be quite successful.
+If your seizures can't be controlled with medications, surgery might be an option.
 Surgery involves pinpointing the areas of the brain where seizures occur.

-Two newer imaging techniques — single-photon emission computerized tomography (SPECT) and subtraction ictal SPECT coregistered to MRI (SISCOM) — are very helpful at identifying the area generating seizures.
+Two newer imaging techniques — single-photon emission computerized tomography (SPECT) and subtraction ictal SPECT coregistered to MRI (SISCOM) — can help identify the area generating seizures.

 - Removing the focal point.
-If your seizures always begin in one specific spot in your brain, removing that small portion of brain tissue may reduce or eliminate your seizures.
+If your seizures always begin in one spot in your brain, removing that small portion of brain tissue might reduce or eliminate your seizures.

 - Stimulating the vagus nerve.
-Vagus nerve stimulation involves implanting a device — similar to a cardiac pacemaker — to stimulate your vagus nerve.
-This procedure usually reduces the number of seizures people experience.
+This involves implanting a device — similar to a cardiac pacemaker — to stimulate your vagus nerve.
+This procedure usually reduces the number of seizures.

 Lifestyle and home remedies

-Some seizures may be triggered by alcohol intake, smoking and especially lack of sleep.
+Some seizures might be triggered by alcohol intake, smoking and, especially, lack of sleep.
 There is also evidence that severe stress can provoke seizures, and that seizures themselves can cause stress.
-Avoiding these triggers where possible may help improve seizure control.
+Avoiding these triggers where possible might help improve seizure control.

-People with common neurological conditions, including seizures, may turn to complementary and alternative medicine for treatment, such as:
+Some people with common neurological conditions, including seizures, turn to complementary and alternative medicine, such as: